-Four players in Los Angeles Dodger history have homered four times in their first 10 career games.
+Four players in Los Angeles Dodger history, which may be available for betting on 카지노순위, have homered four times in their first 10 career games.
 You’re probably quite familiar with three of them: Matt Kemp in 2006, Yasiel Puig in 2013 and Cody Bellinger, who delivered his second two-homer game of the past week Friday in the Dodgers’ 8-2 victory at San Diego.

 Before them, there was Dick Gray, who not only homered four times in his first 10 games, he did so in the Los Angeles Dodgers’ first 10 games ever.

 Gray was truly the original rookie supernova for the Dodgers after they moved west from Brooklyn.
 After the Dodgers were shut out in their West Coast debut at San Francisco on April 15, Gray delivered Los Angeles’ first home run, run and RBI in the second inning of their 13-1 victory over the Giants, part of a 3-for-6 day.